netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 --- back

 # Changes (to be deleted by RFC Editor)

+## From version 03 to version 04
+- WGLC data change.

 ## From version 02 to 03
 - Changed document Abbreviation